Keeping your fundamentals simple and doing a little practice is the easiest way to achieve success on how to chip the golf ball.

 Practice does not make perfect but it will help permanently ingrain good habits into your golf game.

 The Golf ball can also play apart in the control around the greens and how to spin the golf ball.

 Have a look at the post on How to Choose Golf Balls to learn about picking the right golf ball for your game.

 Developing some of these basic habits will make chipping a lot easier when you are out playing golf with your buddies, and also make it easy to take their money if you like a wager.

-Here is a quick video on chipping practice from teaching professional Mike Malaska.
+Here is a quick video on some free golf chipping tips from teaching professional Mike Malaska.
 Take note of how his lower body is very stable throughout the shot.

 Mike provides some of the best golf short game instruction and best golf chipping tips online.